pacobarter/LibSHFSM/README.md

 _Simple Hierachycal Finite State Machine Library_ written in java.

 It provides a framework to make use of the FSM abstraction so you can focus on your app logic.
-Except the main core, the interface with the "client" app is based on java Interfaces, so being less intrusive.
+The interface with the "client" app is based on (java) Interfaces, so being less intrusive.